Definition 1. Matrices of the same shape can be added and subtracted.

 After pressing Ctrl-m and selecting the Matrix option, a dialog box appears.
 Click on the options shown in Figure 2 when the dialog box appears.

 Figure 2 – Dialog box for Example 2

-The result is shown in Figure 3 (slightly reformatted).
+The result is shown in Figure 3 and 4 (slightly reformatted).